6 Million Dead People: The Creepy Paris Catacombs

 Human Skulls in the Paris Catacombs

-Why Paris Catacombs Is A Tourist Attraction?
+Why Is The Paris Catacombs Is A Tourist Attraction?

 In the 19th century, before the advent of the internet and an abundance of entertainment options, visiting the catacombs was akin to attending a theatrical performance.
 Imagine, without electricity, visitors would navigate the dark tunnels with only a flickering candle, heightening the immersive nature of the experience and well, it just seemed like an amazing idea at the time and it's held true to this day as one of the city's main attractions.